 Badr’s Organizational Structure: Answering to Iran, Casting Iranian Influence

-Hadi al-Amiri leads the Badr Organization’s military and political wings, but his influence extends beyond the group’s confines.
-Al-Amiri was given command over Iraq’s army and police in Diyala province.
-Iraqi Prime Minister Abadi has also reportedly entrusted al-Amiri with control over the Iraqi Army’s 20th Battalion, according to the battalion’s commander, General Ali al-Wazir.
+Hadi al-Amiri leads the Badr Organization, but his influence extends beyond the group’s confines.
+For example, Al-Amiri commanded Iraq’s army and police in Diyala province.
+Former Iraqi Prime Minister Abadi also reportedly entrusted al-Amiri with control over the Iraqi Army’s 20th Battalion, according to the battalion’s commander, General Ali al-Wazir.
 One Human Rights Watch employee said that al-Amiri “is an extremely powerful figure and he’s essentially acting with total impunity now.
 It’s not really the government leading the militias; it’s the other way around.”

-In his capacity as leader of the Badr Organization’s militia, al-Amiri claims that he presents the group’s military plans to Prime Minister Abadi for approval.
-However, in April 2015, Prime Minister Abadi ordered that all popular mobilization forces, including the Badr Organization, be placed under his office’s direct command.
-As al-Amiri serves as the leader of Iraq’s collective popular mobilization, Abadi’s order seems to suggest that al-Amiri had until then retained significant autonomy when it comes to planning and executing paramilitary attacks.
+In his capacity as leader of the Badr Organization’s militia, al-Amiri claimed in February 2015 that he presented the group’s military plans to the Prime Minister for approval.
+However, in April 2015, then Prime Minister Abadi ordered that all Popular Mobilization Forces (PMF), including the Badr Organization, be placed under his office’s direct command.
+As al-Amiri served at the time as the leader of Iraq’s collective popular mobilization, Abadi’s order seems to suggest that al-Amiri had, until then, retained significant autonomy when it came to planning and executing paramilitary attacks.

-Although al-Amiri appears to act without much Iraqi government oversight, reports suggest he may answer to the leader of Iran’s IRGC-Quds Force, Qasem Soleimani.
+Although al-Amiri appeared to act without much Iraqi government oversight, reports suggest he may have answered to the former leader of Iran’s IRGC-Quds Force, Qassem Soleimani.
 In the fight to retake Tikrit from ISIS militants, Soleimani “was directing operations on the eastern flank from a village about 55km (35 miles) from Tikrit,” according to a Reuters report.
 Another Reuters report noted that “Soleimani also directed Iranian-trained Shi’ite militias—including the Badr Brigade.”
-RAND Corporation analyst Alireza Nader has written that the Badr Organization “appear[s] to be taking direct orders from Tehran.”
+Former RAND Corporation analyst Alireza Nader has written that the Badr Organization “appear[s] to be taking direct orders from Tehran.”
 Al-Amiri himself has been photographed with Soleimani as the two discuss battle strategy and celebrate victories.